TeodorStevanovic/React_Event_Handlers/README.md

 The `onChange` handler logs a message when the input value changes,
 and the `onBlur` handler logs a message when the input loses focus.

-# MyList Component with Immutable Reverse
+# MyList Component with Generic Reverse Function

-This React component displays a list of items and includes a button to reverse the order of the list.
+This React project demonstrates separation of concerns by moving the array reversal logic into a reusable generic function.
-The reversal is done immutably by creating a copy of the array with the spread operator before applying `.reverse()`.
+The `reverse` function creates a new reversed array without mutating the original, and is imported into the `MyList` component.
-This approach ensures React correctly detects state changes and updates the UI efficiently.
+This approach improves code reusability and maintainability.